wjakob/nanobind/docs/api_core.rst

    Indicate that the enumeration may be used with bitwise operations.
-This enables the bitwise operators ``| & ^ ~`` with two with two enumerators as operands.
+This enables the bitwise operators ``| & ^ ~`` with two enumerators as operands.
    The result will have the same enumeration type as the operands.
    So ``Shape(2) | Shape(1)`` is equivalent to ``Shape(3)`